bdarcus/atomic-csl/README.md

 ## Usage

-XML files with filename extension `.tei` will be validated against TEI P5 as you edit.
+XML files with filename extension `.tei` will be validated against TEI P5's `tei_all.rng` schema as you edit.
 You can use the template file in `xml/template.tei`.